Kl4rry/crust/README.md

 ## Low prio todo
 Make command pipelines lazy.
-Create a better line writer then rustyline.
+Create a better line writer than rustyline.
 Fish-like selector for completer.

 ## Bugs
 A bunch of places convert values to string where it should throw an hard error instead.
-Comparison operator chaining is currently permitted but should not be.

 ## Questions to be answered
 Should lists expand to multiple arguments when passed to a function.
 Should this depend on if it is an internal or external command?